Trevor Harley

 Trevor Harley is emeritus chair of Cognitive Psychology.
-His primary research is in the psychology of language and consciousness.
+His research is in the psychology of language and consciousness and the effect of the weather on human behaviour.
 From 2003 until 2016 he was Head and Dean of the School of Psychology at the University of Dundee, Scotland, United Kingdom.
-He is author of several books, including "The Psychology of Language", currently in its fourth edition, published by Psychology Press, "Talking the talk", a book about the psychology of language (psycholinguistics) aimed at a more general audience, "The Science of Consciousness", a general text on consciousness, and "The Psychology of Weather", about how weather affects behaviour.
+He is author of several books, including "The Psychology of Language", currently in its fourth edition, published by Psychology Press, "Talking the talk", a book about the psychology of language (psycholinguistics) aimed at a more general audience, "The Science of Consciousness", a general text on consciousness, and "Head in the Clouds - How the weather affects our minds and mental health" a book of popular science.
 He is a Fellow of the British Psychological Society.

-Biography

-Career
+Early life and education

 Trevor Harley was born in 1958 in London and grew up near Southampton.
 He was educated at Price's Grammar School, Fareham.
 His undergraduate degree was in Natural Sciences at St John's College in the University of Cambridge.
 He stayed at Cambridge to study for his PhD under the supervision of Brian Butterworth.
 His PhD was on "Slips of the tongue and what they tell us about speech production".